nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

   docker restart harmony-ap-container-name
   ```

-**Permissions:** After placing new keystore/truststore files, set their ownership to `harmony-ap` (UID 999) and permissions as needed (`chmod 0640`, `chown harmony-ap`).
-The container will **not** start if it cannot read the keystore due to permission issues (and if too open permissions, the security manager will refuse it).
-Use the same mode as existing files (generally owner read/write, group read, others none).
+When using this method along with environment variables or host/volume mounts, remember that the underlying file must be persisted (as described in [7.2.2 Host or volume mounts](#722-host-or-volume-mounts)) or regenerate the base64 ([7.2.1 Via environment variables](#721-via-environment-variables)); otherwise your changes will be lost on the next container boot.

+#### 7.2.4 Using the admin UI

+The admin UI includes a Certificates section where you can manage the message‑level keystore and truststore and the TLS truststore.
+To upload a bundle, expand the Certificates menu and open the desired section, click Upload, choose the `.p12` file, provide its password and confirm.
+To add a single certificate for a partner, allowed in the "Truststore" and "TLS" sections, click "Add Certificate", select the `.cer` file, use the partner's party name as the alias and confirm.

+It is important to note that the admin UI does not support importing or replacing your server's TLS private key.
+Only the message‑level keystore and truststores and the TLS truststore are manageable via the UI.
+Replacing the TLS private key requires you to provide a new `tls‑keystore.p12` file via environment variables, or by mounting the file, or to modify the keystore with keytool as described in Options 7.2.1–7.2.3.

+As with other methods, if the keystores/truststores are supplied via environment variables or mounted from the host, any certificates you add through the admin UI will be overwritten when the container restarts, because the file is recreated from the external source.
+Therefore, use the admin UI primarily for environments where the keystore/truststore is stored internally and not provided externally, or remember to update the source file/base64 value after adding certificates.

+### 7.3 Passwords for Keystores and Truststores

-**Passwords:** When generating on the first run of the container, you can either let the installer generate a random password for the TLS and security stores, or you can provide your own passwords via environment variables so the container can use those passwords when generating or accepting the provided stores.
-When letting the installer generate the stores, the passwords won't be shown in the logs for security reasons, but you can find them in their respective configuration files.
+Whether using imported certificates or generating them on the first run of the container, passwords are required for the TLS and security stores.
+You can provide these passwords via environment variables so the container can access or operate with the corresponding stores:

+- `TLS_KEYSTORE_PASSWORD` and `TLS_TRUSTSTORE_PASSWORD` for the TLS keystore/truststore.
+- `SECURITY_KEYSTORE_PASSWORD` and `SECURITY_TRUSTSTORE_PASSWORD` for the AS4 message-level keystore/truststore.

+If you let the installer generate the certificates, but do not provide these passwords, it will generate random passwords for the keystores and truststores.
+If you provide the passwords, they will be used instead of generating them.

+The keystores/truststores passwords will not be printed to the logs for security reasons, but they can be found in the corresponding configuration files.

-- The TLS connector in Tomcat, configured in `server.xml`, uses the password from the `TLS_KEYSTORE_PASSWORD` and `TLS_TRUSTSTORE_PASSWORD` environment variables.
+- The TLS connector in Tomcat, configured in `server.xml`, uses the password for the TLS keystore and truststore.
-- For the AS4 message-level signing/encryption stores, configured in `domibus.properties`, the passwords are taken from the `SECURITY_KEYSTORE_PASSWORD` and `SECURITY_TRUSTSTORE_PASSWORD` environment variables.
+- For the AS4 message-level signing/encryption stores, the keystore and truststore are configured in `domibus.properties`.

 Given that the keystore/truststore passwords are sensitive, you should keep them secret and not hard-code them or share them publicly.
 If you use environment variables, ensure they are set securely in your deployment scripts or orchestration tools.

-### 7.3 Certificate Trust and Exchange
+### 7.4 Certificate Trust and Exchange

 In an operational network, exchanging certificates with partners is crucial:

 - The AS4 signing certificate (your public key) needs to be shared with others.
 Typically, this is done via the SMP (Service Metadata Publisher) in eDelivery: you publish your certificate there so others can find it.
 If not using [dynamic discovery](#Ref_UG-DDCG), you'd manually send them your certificate.
 - The AS4 truststore (`ap-truststore.p12`) on your side should contain either the exact certificates of partners or the CA certificates that sign the partners certificates (depending on your trust model).
 For example, if all participants certificates are issued by a certain CA, just import that CA into `ap-truststore.p12`.
 If not, you'll import each partner's certificate (or their root).
 - The TLS certificate similarly might need to be trusted by partners.
 Usually for TLS, it's easiest if you use a certificate from a well-known CA that is already trusted by common trust stores (e.g., Let's Encrypt or a government CA).
 Then partners don't need to import your TLS cert specifically.
 If you use a private CA for TLS, you'll have to distribute that CA cert to partners to add to their `tls-truststore.p12`.
+  - The TLS truststore is empty by default, so even commonly trusted CA certificates must be added explicitly.
 - The TLS truststore (`tls-truststore.p12`) on your side should include any custom CAs or partner client certificates if mutual TLS is required.
 If your deployment requires client-certificate authentication on the TLS layer (some eDelivery networks do), then each partner's TLS certificate (or their CA) should be in your TLS truststore.

 Keep these truststores up to date as partners join or certificates get renewed.

-### 7.4 Managing Certificates in a Cluster
+### 7.5 Managing Certificates in a Cluster

 If running multiple AP nodes: